 A lot of people put it in the same bucket as E-A-T, but to me it’s very different – YMYL focuses more on the micro-optimisation & user intent/purpose as opposed to the more obvious attributes of E-A-T. In YMYL we are focusing on the micro-optimisation of placing clear information & expertise early on in the content and regularly updating it.
 We must ensure that the website has a clear purpose where any content allows users to easily reach their destination or contact someone if they need more information.

 Authoring & reputation are also key here – who has authored the content & what are their credentials, are these clearly displayed?
 What is the website’s overall reputation, external or internal, & how is this shown to Google?
 All of these elements pulled together not only deliver a great user experience, but they also help the user to get the information that they need from an expert, thus allowing them to make a more considered decision.

 In 2022 the concepts of E-A-T & Y-M-Y-L are more important than ever before, especially for websites which fall into the latter category (which is bigger than most people think).
 Mastering these concepts will undoubtedly help with your overall SEO performance &, not just that, they will help with your on-site Conversion Rate as customers are experiencing a much more trustworthy, expertise-driven website.
 So really it’s a win-win scenario.

-If you are looking to find out more about how to apply these concepts or improving your SEO as a whole, get in touch.
+If you are looking to find out more about how to apply these concepts or improving your SEO and Digital PR as a whole, get in touch.